myIR, payments and more

 - quarterly - run your test over a full quarter

-- annually - run your test over one full quarter in the year
+- annually - run your test over one full quarter

 Start using the results to calculate your FBT from the first day in the quarter or income year the test is in, or 1 April of the year the test is in for annual filers.